 How To File Your Personal Injury Claim

 This section provides an overview of how to sue a company in more detail.
-Your claim will be filed in accordance with the Pre-action Protocol for personal injury claims.
+Your claim will be filed in accordance with the Pre-Action Protocol for personal injury claims.

 In order to start your personal injury claim, you will first need to acquire adequate supporting evidence.
-This may include CCTV footage of the accident taking place, which is useful as it may have captured the hazard that caused the accident, a copy of the report from the company accident book, if a workplace has more than 10 employees, an accident log book is compulsory, training documents and contact details of witnesses who saw the accident occur, statements can be taken later by a responsible party if needed.
+This may include CCTV footage of the accident taking place, which is useful as it may have captured the hazard that caused the accident, a copy of the report from the company accident book, if a workplace has more than 10 employees, an accident log book is compulsory, training documents and contact information of witnesses who saw the accident occur, statements can be taken later by a solicitor if needed.

 As part of the personal injury claims process, you will also be invited to an independent medical assessment.
-This is so a medical practitioner can assess the severity of your injuries, state whether they think your injuries align with the circumstances of the accident and provide a prognosis.
+This is so that a medical practitioner can assess the severity of your injuries, state whether they think your injuries align with the circumstances of the accident and provide a prognosis.
 The report from this assessment will be used in the valuation process of your claim.

 Our team of advisors can explain the claims process further, offer guidance on the evidence you can acquire and assess your eligibility to claim free of charge.
 Contact an advisor today using the details given below